The gist: Stiffer penalties to curb SIM card misuse, GST law amended

 Heightened tensions and competing forces around the world underscore the need for a safe space for students to address challenging issues and verify information they come across online, said Mr Chan.

-CCE lessons are one avenue of helping the young here understand differences in society, and where Singapore stands in terms of its priorities, positions and interests.
+CCE lessons are one way of helping the young here understand differences in society, and where Singapore stands in terms of its priorities, positions and interests.

 This includes a shared consensus to be united and not let others divide us, said Mr Chan.